bpaquet/node-logstash/Readme.markdown

 Why a new implementation ?
 ---

 When I tried logstash, I had some problems.
-This version should have :
+This version should have:

 * lower memory footprint
 * lower cpu footprint